 Custom labels have no effect on how Bing categorizes your products, which is why many advertisers ignore them.
 Custom labels, though, can help you gain insights and improve targeting in many ways:

-When you create custom labels based on attributes that are important to you, it’s easy to derive performance insights from them.
-Say you labeled two different holiday campaigns “Holiday 2017” and “Holiday 2018.”
-You can then run a report to compare the performance of the different
+When you create custom labels based on attributes it’s easy to derive performance insights from them.
+Say you labeled two different holiday campaigns “Holiday 2017” and “Holiday 2018”.
+You can run a report to compare the performance of the different

 It’s also possible to create automated rules based on your custom labels.
 If, for instance, you discover generic keywords perform better than brand name keywords from your analytics report, you can create an automated rule to change bids on keywords labeled “generic.”
 When used the right way, custom labels are a valuable tool to improve targeting and optimize your Bing Shopping campaigns.